PARCH is an architecture and landscape design practise based in Istanbul.

 Co-founder at PARCH

-She graduated from Istanbul Technical University Faculty of Architecture, Landscape Architecture Department at 2008.
-She completed her master of science degree at 2014 in Istanbul Technical University, Architectural Design Programme under supervision of Huseyin Kahvecioglu with the dissertation entitled; ‘LANDSCAPE OF LOST SPACES‘ that focused on heterotopia, non-place, the third landscape, terrain vague and photography.
+She graduated from Istanbul Technical University Faculty of Architecture, Landscape Architecture Department at 2008 and completed her master of science degree at 2014 in Istanbul Technical University, Architectural Design Programme under the supervision of Assoc.Prof.Dr.
+Huseyin Kahvecioglu with the dissertation entitled; ‘LANDSCAPE OF LOST SPACES‘ that focused on heterotopia, non-place, the third landscape, terrain vague and photography.
 During this period she has been at the École Nationale Supérieure d'Architecture de Lyon as a researcher for her master studies in France (2013).
-In 2014, she has been a part of 2nd Istanbul Design Biennial with the project KADIKOY TREE WALK which is a self-guided tour that introduces tree species and tree spaces in urban dense at Fenerbahce region as a first pivot area.
-As a landscape architect, she has been invited for a short presentation of her work ‘Landscape of Lost Spaces‘ under the theme of ‘What’s Next’ at the international conference ARKIMEET 2014 in Istanbul.
-She participate in International Conference Arch & Lit: Inter-Arts Dialogue(s) at Lisbon Nouva University Faculty of Arts and Humanities with a short brief of the research ‘Visual Literacy of Lost Spaces Through Photography’ in Portugal (2014).
+In 2014, she has been a part of 2nd Istanbul Design Biennial with the project KADIKOY TREE WALK which is a guided tour that introduces tree species and tree spaces in urban dense.
+She has been invited by Arkitera for the talk ‘Landscape of Lost Spaces‘ under the theme of ‘What’s Next’ at the international conference ARKIMEET 2014, Istanbul.
+She has been participated to International Conference Arch & Lit: Inter-Arts Dialogue(s) at Lisbon Nouva University Faculty of Arts and Humanities with the research ‘Visual Literacy of Lost Spaces Through Photography’ in Portugal (2014).
 She has worked with Deniz Aslan at Istanbul for a year as a landscape architect and based on a project in the scope of Mediterranean landscape (2016).
-She has been invited by Izmir Metropolitan Municipality Design and History Atelier as an instructor for 3 day workshop ‘DETACHED AND DIFFUSED LANDSCAPES’ (2016).
+She has been invited by Izmir Metropolitan Municipality Design and History Atelier as an instructor for the workshop ‘DETACHED AND DIFFUSED LANDSCAPES’ (2016).
 Between the years 2007 and 2015, she has been in collaborations and took national project awards.
 In 2017, she co-founded PARCH, which is an architecture and landscape design practise based in Istanbul and primarily working on design, research and publishing mostly on landscape/architecture interface issues.
-In 2018, she and her partner has awarded with two different national equivalent project prizes.
+In 2018, PARCH has awarded with two different national equivalent project prizes.
 Same year, she has invited as a member of principal jury committee of the UCTEA Chamber of Landscape Architects Turkey for the 10th National Landscape Architecture Professional Awards with the categories of realised/unrealised project and young landscape architect awards.
-Besides her architectural practise, she is a part-time studio instructor/lecturer and writes on landscape architecture.
+Besides her architectural practise, she is a part-time studio instructor/lecturer at MEF University Faculty of Arts, Design and Architecture and writes on landscape architecture.

 Hakan Tuzun Sengun